jidongxiao/CSCI1200-DataStructures/labs/07_list_implementation/README.md

 ```

 But this program currently does not behave as expected.
-Please use a debugger to troubleshoot this program, find the problems and fix them.
+Troubleshoot this program, find the problems and fix them.
+You can use a debugger.

 **To complete this checkpoint**, explain to a TA the bugs you found, show a TA your fixes and run the program to show that your fixes are correct and the program now produces the expected results.